 The compensation packages for the members of the Executive Board need to be competitive in a dynamic international environment.
 Nestlé targets its overall remuneration policy to be between the median and the 75th percentile of the selected external benchmarks (please refer to page 40).
 Whenever appropriate, the benchmark values are adjusted for the size of Nestlé.

-Elements of Executive Board compensation
+The market competitiveness of the Executive Board is therefore periodically assessed using the services of Willis Towers Watson, a reputed international human capital and benefits consultancy.